Are you struggling to bring in a steady stream of high-converting organic traffic?

 Rather than just skim over the text, a reader might stop and wait to see where the counter ends.

-Watching the number grow is a powerful way to quantify value and capture the attention of your readers.
+Watching the number grow is a powerful way to quantify value.

 Most readers love content that is actionable.